 …received his post-doc at the Wistar Institute.
 He is now a Large Molecule Analytical Development Scientist at Janssen Pharmaceutical.

 … is an Invasive Mammal Specialist at Backcountry, New Zealand.

 Charles Eldermire ’98

 …earned his Master’s Degree in Biology from the University of Montana in 2001.
 He has worked in a number of itinerant field biologist positions including the USGS in Alaska and the Yukon Delta.
-He just returned from 6 months in Costa Rica teaching sea turtle conservation to high school students.
+He spent 6 months in Costa Rica teaching sea turtle conservation to high school students.
 He is now the Multimedia Project Leader at the Cornell Lab of Ornithology.